Voltano0/LINFO2142_server_project/README.md

     # Specify eth0 as the underlying physical device for VLAN 261
     vlan-raw-device eth0
 ```
-SInce we are working inside the interfaces file, the configuration of our VLAN is persistent across reboots.
+Since we’re editing the *interfaces* file, this VLAN configuration persists across reboots.

 ### Step 3 : configure SSH connection

-To configure a connection between our RPI and our computers we must create a key following the guidelines : ED25519 key containing the username used on our RPI.
-To create such a key, we use this commands :
+To enable SSH access between our RPI and computer, we must create an *ED25519* SSH key containing the username *rasp* as requested in the guidelines.
+We generate the key with this command:

 In computer shell
 ```
 ssh-keygen -t ed25519 -C "rasp" -f ~/.ssh/id_ed25519_rasp
 ```
-In this command,*-t* specifies the key type, *-C* allow us to add a label and *-f* allow us to choose the path of the file containing the key.
+- *-t* specifies the key type,
+- *-C* allow us to add a label
+- *-f* specifies the path of the file containing the key.

 To finalize the configuration, we must add our public generated key into the *.ssh/authorized_keys* file in our RPI.

-1. The SSH key must be an ED25519 one and it must contain the username used on our RPI wich is **rasp**.
-2. We must establish a multi-hop SSh access through two gateways :
-  1. UCLouvain : studdssh.info.ucl.ac.be
-  2. INfrastructure : 130.104.78.202

-We open the ssh config file :
+### Step 4 : configure SSH configuration file

+The SSH connection created in step 3 works when we have direct access to the RPI.
+For the further phase, once our RPI is placed within the school’s infrastructure, we will need to go through multiple gateways to access it.
+To achieve this, we configure our SSH config file.

-In C shell :
+In computer shell :
+1. Access the config file
 ```
 nano ~/.ssh/config
 ```
-And copy :
+2. Configure as follow
 ```
 Host rasp
     HostName fc00:2142:ff07::2          # IP address of RPI